 That’s because, whether in the East or West, Buddhism as a religion is malleable.
 Alex Smith, OMF Advocate for the Buddhist World, explains how Buddhism adapts to the surrounding culture:

 “Down through the ages, Buddhism has encouraged placid assimilation, which made spreading this religion quite eclectic and even elastic.
-So today Buddhism has a vast plethora of fascinating faces across earth.
+So today Buddhism has a vast plethora of fascinating faces across the earth.

 Common acceptance and syncretism produced many different cultural expressions of Buddhism mixed with local beliefs.
 It is not uncommon to find a variety of seemingly conflicting religious practices incorporated into the lives of Buddhists.”